JamesPWagner/JamesPWagner.github.io/resume.md

 ## Experience

-**Apple**, under contract with Synergis IT, January 2019 - Present (contract)
+**Apple**, under contract with Synergis IT, January 2019 - Present

-Elearning Instructional Designer and Developer supporting Apple Maps.
+Senior Instructional Designer and Developer supporting Apple Maps.
 Design and develop videos, interactive eLearning, and instructor-led training for map editors and developers as the primary target audience.

 **Firefall eLearning**, February 2018 – present